StanfordBioinformatics/encode_utils/README.md

-©2014-2018 The Board of Trustees of the Leland Stanford Junior University
+© 2018 The Board of Trustees of the Leland Stanford Junior University.

 # encode_utils
 Tools that are useful to any ENCODE submitting group.
 Library and scripts are coded in Python.